-The mentoring process is intended to guide, support, encourage and inspire the Hanban teachers.
+The mentoring process is intended to guide, support, encourage and inspire our CETs.
 Both mentor and mentee are learners in the process and the relationship is one of mutual respect, trust and the sharing of development opportunities.

 A mentor can be: